 - Jefferson is the second oldest medical school/hospital in the country.

-- Jefferson Medical College is America’s largest private medical school.
+- Sidney Kimmel Medical College is America’s largest private medical school.

 - Clinical Training at Jefferson provides a well-rounded general surgery education with clinical rotations in each of the general surgery subspecialties and significant operating experience in a variety of training environments

 - Boards: For the past 10 years, 98 percent of graduating Jefferson surgical residents have passed both the written and oral boards.
 Of residents who complete Jefferson's surgical program more than 80 percent seek further specialty training, while the remainder enter general surgery practice.